 Kidney stone symptoms can be severe.
 If you believe you’re experiencing kidney-stone-related pain, it’s important to seek treatment.
 Call your primary care provider (PCP) first.
 If you don’t have a PCP or no appointments are available, seek urgent care.

-At your appointment, your provider will work with you to figure out whether you have a kidney stone, and then help find the best course of treatment.
+At your appointment, your provider works with you to figure out whether you have a kidney stone, and then helps find the best course of treatment.

-“If you had the symptoms that could be a kidney stone…you’d want to schedule a visit with your physician,” Dr. Mutter says.
-“The testing we’d do would be a urinalysis—because we want to see if there’s blood in the urine, make sure there’s no infection in the urinary system, and do some kind of imaging.”
+“The testing we’d do would be a urinalysis—because we want to see if there’s blood in the urine, make sure there’s no infection in the urinary system, and do some kind of imaging,” explains Dr. Mutter.

 Typically, imaging for a kidney stone begins with a regular x-ray.
 In cases where providers need a more sensitive test, they may use a CT scan or ultrasound instead.